AdityaB97/Q/README.md

 front of the line.
 In the next update, I plan to give users the capacity to add and remove themselves from the queue by text message.
 Users will also have the capacity to report delays, and adjust their queue position accordingly

+All the messaging action occurs thorugh a Python script hosted on localhost, driven by the Twilio messaging API.
+Whenever "next" is triggered by an organizer, an AJAX request is sent to the Python script, which then performs the task of messaging.
+The queue is currently stored in the JavaScript of the organizer page, and will be given a dedicated database in future scale-ups.